LLNL/axom/src/axom/core/docs/sphinx/core_utilities.rst

 variations on ``clamp`` (ensure a variable is restricted to a given range) and ``swap`` (exchange the values of two variables).
 There are also functions for testing values with tolerances, such as ``isNearlyEqual`` and ``isNearlyEqualRelative``.
-There is also ``processAbort``, to gracefully end an application.
+There is also ``processAbort``, to gracefully exit an application.
 For details on all these, please see the API documentation.